Skip to main content

 How do I know if my dental implant is loose or just sensitive?

-Try wiggling the crown with clean hands.
-If it moves but your gums feel firm around it, that’s a mechanical issue—likely the screw or cement.
-Sensitivity usually comes from gum irritation or pressure, not actual looseness.
-If you’re unsure, a quick dental checkup can tell you for sure.
+Wiggle the crown with clean hands.
+If it moves but your gums feel firm around it, that’s a mechanical issue, likely the screw or cement.
+Sensitivity usually comes from gum irritation, pressure, or temperature changes—not actual looseness.
+If you’re unsure, a dental checkup can provide clarity.
+The American Dental Association advises that persistent sensitivity warrants a professional evaluation to rule out infection or nerve involvement.

 What happens if I keep chewing with a loose implant?